 Later that season, I returned to Zirky’s and had the most enormous ‘riser’ plates fitted to the skis (see image below).
 At the time even Buff Farnell (aka DJ Eddie) commented that they were a “wicked set of riser plates”….These gave me even more purchase on the skis allowing more control at speed, which was a good thing given the speeds they were capable of.
 They actually got me into trouble with ski patrol a few times (*roll eyes*).

 We hope you liked this article.
-For more snow-related content, go to the Snowriders WA Facebook page by clicking on the link below and give it a like.
+For more snow-related content, go to the Snowriders Australia page and give it a like.